Dev-cmyser/Notes/Neovim config showcase.md

 I start my way of neovim with other configuration from didjitalize channel

-That config was very hard for new users like me and
+That config was very hard for new users like me and it was a bad experience

+After I fought the astronvim - Awesome build and Awesome hotkeys